rizdaprasetya/mt-alt-doc/en/technical-reference/ip-address.md

 ### API Domain Endpoint

-Midtrans API endpoint is distributed and protected with multiple layers of security, so it does not have any specific IP address.
+Midtrans API endpoint is distributed and protected with multiple layers of security, it does not have any specific IP address.
 So, please whitelist our API domain names mentioned below.

 ```
 api.midtrans.com